 It doesn't, transcription doesn't exist

-When RNA polymerase binds to a sigma to create a holoenzyme and the sigma guides the RNA polymerase to certain locations where transcription should begin
+When RNA polymerase binds to sigma to create a holoenzyme and the sigma guides the RNA polymerase to certain locations where transcription should begin.

 Some dude brings a flag and says "Hey!
 Over here!"

 The non-template strand signals to the binding receptor that a phospodiester bond is present and ready for action.

 The RNA polymerase binds to a coding strand located downstream